MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 The following data types in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] aren't supported in Common Data Service.
 Fields of these data types in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities won't be made available in the corresponding virtual entities in Common Data Service.
 If fields of these data types are used as parameters in Open Data Protocol (OData) actions, those actions won't be available for use in the corresponding virtual entities.
 For more information about OData actions, see the [OData actions](#odata-actions) section later in this topic.

-- AnyType
-- BLOB
-- Class
-- Container
-- Guid
-- Record
-- Time
-- UserType
-- VarArg
-- Void (Void return types on OData actions are supported.)

-Data type that are supported in Common Data Service but not in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] aren't supported in virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- @antino which datatypes in BC is not supported in CDS?

 ## Entity key/primary key

-In [!INCLUDE[prodshort](../developer/includes/prodshort.md)], entities can have one or more fields of various data types as the entity key.
-An entity key uniquely identifies a record in a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity.
-Additionally, a record in an entity can be uniquely identified by a record ID primary key of the Int64 type.
+In [!INCLUDE[prodshort](../developer/includes/prodshort.md)], entities uses the SystemId (GUID) as the primary key, which uniquely identifies a record in a [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+In Common Data Service, the SystemId exposed by the entity is used as the primary key.

-In Common Data Service, the primary key is always a globally unique identifier (GUID).
-The GUID-based primary key enables a record in an entity in Common Data Service to be uniquely identified.

-To bridge the implementation gap between [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and Common Data Service, the primary key of a virtual entity for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is a GUID (to comply with Common Data Service).
-This GUID consists of the data entity ID in the first 4 bytes, and the record ID of the root data source in the entity as the last 8 bytes.
-This design satisfies Common Data Service's requirement that a GUID be used as the entity key.
-It also enables the table ID and record ID to be used to uniquely identify the entity record in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 ## Primary field
+@lukasz, please look through this section.
+How do we set the primary field.
+We use displayName when possible.
+For ducuments we use No. But, what do we use when displayName/No. is not there?

 In Common Data Service, each entity must have a primary field.
 This field must be a single field of the string type.
 The primary field is used in Common Data Service in the following scenarios: